WoollyinWalesIT/jomres/core-minicomponents/README.md

 03030 Shows the booking completed message.
 03100 Sends emails to managers, guests and admin to update each on the new booking.
 03150 Various email scripts.
-03160 Called when saving account details.
-Gives plugins the option to parse saved data before it's saved to the database.
-Reason created : Twilio cannot send messages to invalid numbers, therefore parsing the $_REQUEST['mobile'] value, checking it and if necessary resetting it to empty if it cannot be validated will prevent Twilio throwing errors.
-From Jomres 10.5.4

 03200 Triggers 07005 & 07010